ericrosenbrown/nlmap_spot/spot-utils/README.md

 ## BUGS
 - (?)
 I am using the hand frame for get_depth_color_pose.py but I should double check that this is aligned with hand color frame
+	- Seems like it's not the same exact frame, but there is an off-set that is calculated in visualize_data.py currently, move it somewhere else